Shandy31/CRUD-operations-web-application/README.md

        Retieve
        Update
        Delete.
-A web applications for CRUD operations is done with [Django + MongoDB]
+A web application for CRUD operations is done with [Django + MongoDB]